 Considering the people calling them are either consultant surgeons or calling on behalf of a consultant surgeon, that is pretty bad.

-Indeed the average time on hold for this particular insurance company, for example, is now well over 30 minutes.
-That’s pretty awful considering it used to be less than a minute.
+Indeed the average time on hold for this particular insurance company, for example, is now well over 10 minutes.

 For example: would I like to listen to classical music, pop music, jazz or rock music?
 I decided on classical as it happens and am currently listening to Bach.
 I like Bach.

 But it has got me thinking…

 This is an even worse option than being told my “call is important to us” and then the call is unanswered.